-- (b) A listing, by name and title, of all existing or proposed members of the labor-management committee.
-The application should also offer a rationale for the selection of the committee members (e.g., members represent 70% of the area or plant workforce). - (c) A discussion of the number, type, and role of all committee staff persons.
-Include proposed position descriptions for all staff that will have to be hired as well as resumes for staff already on board: - (d) In addressing the proposed approach, applicants must also present their justification as to why Federal funds are needed to implement the proposed approach; - (e) A statement of how often the committee will meet (we require meetings at least every other month) as well as any plans to form subordinate committees for particular purposes; and - (f) For applications from existing committees (i.e., in existence at least 12 months prior to the submission deadline), a discussion of past efforts and accomplishments and how they would integrate with the proposed expanded effort.
+(b) A listing, by the name and title, of all existing or proposed members of the labor-management committee.
+The application should also offer a rationale for the selection of the committee members (e.g., members represent 70% of the area or company/plant workforce).

+(c) A discussion of the number, type, and role of all committee staff persons.
+Include proposed position descriptions for all staff that will have to be hired as well as resumes for staff already on board; noting, that grant funds may not be used to pay for existing employees; an assurance that grant funds will not be used to pay for existing employees;

-4. Major Milestones
+(d) In addressing the proposed approach, applicants must also present their justification as to why Federal funds are needed to implement the proposed approach;

+(e) A statement of how often the committee will meet (we require meetings at least every other month) as well as any plans to form subordinate committees for particular purposes; and expanded effort.

+(f) For applications from existing committees, a discussion of past efforts and accomplishments and how they would integrate with the proposed

-This section must include an implementation plan that indicates what major steps, operating activities, and objectives will be accomplished as well as a timetable for WHEN they will be finished.
-A milestone chart must be included that indicates what specific accomplishments (process and impact) will be completed by month over the life of the grant using September 15, 1997, as the start date.
-The accomplishment of these tasks and objectives, as well as problems and delays therein, will serve as the basis for quarterly progress reports to FMCS.
+- 4. Major Milestones-This section must include an implementation plan that indicates what major steps, operating activities, and objectives will be accomplished as well as a timetable for when they will be finished.
+A milestone chart must be included that indicates what specific accomplishments (process and impact) will be completed by month over the life of the grant using October 1, 2004, as the start date.
+The accomplishment of these tasks and objectives, as well as problems and delays therein, will serve as the basis for quarterly progress reports to FMCS. - 5.
+Evaluation-Applicants must provide for either an external evaluation or an internal assessment of the project's success in meeting its goals and objectives.

-5. Evaluation

-Applicants must provide for either an external evaluation or an internal assessment of the project's success in meeting its goals and objectives.
 An evaluation plan must be developed which briefly discusses what basic questions or issues the assessment will examine and what baseline data the committee staff already has or will gather for the assessment.
 This section should be written with the application's own goals and objectives clearly in mind and the impacts or changes that the effort is expected to cause.

-6. Letters of Commitment

-Applications must include current letters of commitment from all proposed or existing committee participants and chairpersons.
+6. Letters of Commitment-Applicants must include current letters of commitment from all proposed or existing committee participants and chairpersons.
 These letters should indicate that the participants support the application and will attend scheduled committee meetings.
 A blanket letter signed by a committee chairperson or other official on behalf of all members is not acceptable.
 We encourage the use of individual letters submitted on company or union letterhead represented by the individual.
-The letters should match the names provided under Section 3(b).
+The letters should match the names provided under section 3(b).

-7. Other Requirements

-Applicants are also responsible for the following:
+7. Other Requirements-Applicants are also responsible for the following:

-(a) The submission of data indicating approximately how many employees will be covered or represented through the labor-management committee;

-(b) From existing committees, a copy of the existing staffing levels, a copy of the by-laws, a breakout of annual operating costs and identification of all sources and levels of current financial support:

-(c) A detailed budget narrative based on policies and procedures contained in the FMCS Financial and Administrative Grants Manual;

-(d) An assurance that the labormanagement committee will not interfere with any collective bargaining agreements; and

-(e) An assurance that committee meetings will be held at least every other month and that written minutes of all committee meetings will be prepared and made available to FMCS.
+- (a) The submission of data indicating approximately how many employees will be covered or represented through the labor-management committee; - (b) From existing committees, a copy of the existing staffing levels, a copy of the by-laws (if any), a breakout of annual operating costs and identification of all sources and levels of current financial support; - (c) A detailed budget narrative based on policies and procedures contained in the FMCS Financial and Administrative Grants Manual; - (d) An assurance that the labormanagement committee will not interfere with any collective bargaining agreements; and - (e) An assurance that committee meetings will be held at least every other month and that written minutes of all committee meetings will be prepared and made available to FMCS.